 - The District has taken approximately 70 acres (30 acres starting in 2012/2013 and additional 40 acres in 2015) of non-essential portions of a park (other than sports fields and high-use public areas) and cap irrigation heads and converted the ground cover to mulch.
 The 70 acres of turf to be converted were identified in consultation between Parks Division and Recreation Division staff.
-In general, the areas identified were non-essential portions of the parks (other than sports fields and high use public areas/amenities that require turf as an essential necessity for the full enjoyment and function of the public area/amenity). - The District utilizes drought-tolerant species when and where applicable. - The District has developed a drought-tolerant planting palate.
+In general, the areas identified were non-essential portions of the parks (other than sports fields and high use public areas/amenities that require turf as an essential necessity for the full enjoyment and function of the public area/amenity). - The District utilizes drought-tolerant species when and where applicable. - The District is converting turf at some play areas (most recently over 200,000 SF at Rancho Conejo Playfield and Dos Vientos Community Park) to Bermuda turf which requires less intensive watering - The District has developed a drought-tolerant planting palate.
 (Exhibit 1)

-- Research turf alternatives such as synthetic turf for playfields. - Explore additional alternative uses (such as off-leash areas, fitness areas, bike skills stations) for non-turf outlying park areas. - Increase native planting and emphasizing drought-tolerant species in existing and new developed park acreage.
+- Research turf alternatives such as synthetic turf for playfields.
+For 2021 2022, the District partnered and provided a grant to Conejo Valley Little League to install synthetic turf on one field infield at Fiore Playfield, project completion pending. - Explore additional alternative uses (such as off-leash areas, fitness areas, bike skills stations) for non-turf outlying park areas.

+• Increase native planting and emphasizing drought-tolerant species in existing and new developed park acreage.